Flu/Influenza can be anywhere. Find information about symptoms, treatment, prevention.

 While you're unwell, stay away from work or school.
 Look after yourself and your family - rest and fluids are especially important.

-Influenza can be caused by different strains of the influenza virus.
-(Symptoms for different types of flu are the same.)
+Influenza can be caused by different strains of the influenza virus, but the symptoms are the same.
 The seasonal influenza vaccine is altered most years to cover the particular strains of the virus that are circulating each year.
 When a new (novel) strain of the flu virus emerges that infects many people in a very short time, it is called a 'flu pandemic'.

 Signs and symptoms of influenza can include: